hepcat72/RNAseP-MRP/README.md

 split_amplicons.tcsh can be run on a cluster using batchCommander.
 It takes a fasta file of the reference amplicon sequences and the forward and reverse fastq files.
 The forward and reverse files must be similarly named so that they are processed in the same order (tip: they must appear in the same relative order when using `ls` on the command line).

+Note, you must preplace the following with your parameters:

+- `/path/to/` with the path to `split_amplicons.tcsh`.
+- `forward_reads.fq` with the name of your forward reads file.
+- `reverse_reads.fq` with the name of your reverse reads file.

 ```
 disEmbarrass.pl --de-split-auto /path/to/split_amplicons.tcsh reference_amplicons.fa "forward_reads.fq" "reverse_reads.fq" 1 > ampsplt.commands